 The photography shown in this article proves that it can be taken to new heights by taking photos and turning them into incredible pieces of art.

-The photographs below show how your standard photographs can be transformed into incredible pieces of art by the use of Photoshop and other photo editing software.
+The photographs below show how your standard photographs can be transformed into incredible pieces of art by the use of

 These photos are actually quite amazing and they are definitely something different than what you normally see.